 These wall lights from Curiousa & Curiousa make a bold statement but their resemblance to wall plates keeps the overall look from being too wacky – we love the idea of working them into a Mid-century modern inspired space.

-11. Break up a white scheme with coloured accents
+11. Break up a white scheme with colored accents

 Incorporating a gallery wall into your room design is the easiest way to break up an all white scheme, creating a space with greater depth and interest.
 Plus, white really is the perfect blank canvas to display your art on.